launchany/mvp-template/_docs/about_template.md

 ---
-title: About this template
+title: About this Template
-sidebar: mydoc_sidebar
-permalink: mydoc_about_template.html
+permalink: /docs/about_template/
-folder: mydoc
 ---

 This minimum API documentation template was developed by James Higginbotham and Hillary Fraley.